robotecht/stonefish_documentation/README2.md

 ## Stonefish Simulator Installation

-To install the updated version of the stonefish follow the instructions given in the repository:
+The updated stonefish simulator is available in the following repository:

 [**Stonefish - Heriot-Watt Repository**](https://github.com/oceansystemslab/HeriotWattStonefishSim)

+Follow the instructions below to install the simulator in your linux system.

 ### NVIDIA Settings
 **Nvidia Performance Mode (for Native Ubuntu version)**